 The Greatest Game

 Gamify saving money is pretty simple to play.
-It starts with needing something.
+It starts with needing something commonly known as stuff.
 Before I even agree that I need this mystical item, I think about it.
 A lot.
 Do I need this thing?
 Can I find it at home and not purchase it?

 One evening, I noticed it was flickering like creepy aliens had taken over and were flashing an invasion warning, very Independence Dayish.